Haaland breaks Bundesliga record in Dortmund rout | Goal.com

 "We were very good at winning the ball back.
 The two goals before half-time were very nicely done.
 Our third goal decided the game.
 We won 5-0 and we're obviously very satisfied,” said Favre.

-Next up for Dortmund is a DFB-Pokal trip to Werder Bremen on Tuesday.
+Next up for Dortmund is a DFB-Pokal trip to Werder Bremen on Tuesday evening.